MichaelLarocca/blog-michael-jude-larocca/posts/2021/08-21/DarinDoria_WhatSeniorFront-EndEngineerslookFor.md

 Darin explains that once you pass the two-year mark, you are no longer a junior developer.

-Depending on the environment, Darian tells us, some developers will gain experience more quickly.
+Depending on the environment, Darin tells us, some developers will gain experience more quickly.
 Developers working in a start-up will most likely "**wear many hats**" and gain experience exponentially as they fulfill the jobs of different posts.
 Whereas developers that work in a large corporation will be assigned to one task, resulting in a slower growth experience.

 **In either the start-up or large corporate environment, two years of work experience is a good benchmark to judge when junior developers transition into senior developers.**